Keith Thomas (music producer): 1990s

 In 1997, Thomas completed tracks for Grant's next album, Behind the Eyes and Williams' follow up album, Next.
 He also produced records for Michael Bolton, Luther Vandross, Brian McKnight, Tamia and Puff Johnson.

 In early 1998, Thomas produced several songs for Williams and Jon Secada for the movie, Dance with Me.
 He also produced the track, "I Do (Cherish You)," for 98 Degrees' multi-platinum album on Universal Records, 98° and Rising.
 The song was also featured in the movie, Notting Hill, that starred Julia Roberts and Hugh Grant.
 In addition, Thomas was nominated for a Grammy for Producer of the Year for the 1998 Grammy awards.

 In late 1998, Thomas served as the principal producer and co-executive producer for the soundtrack Touched by an Angel featuring songs inspired by the popular TV series.
 On this project, Thomas worked with Deana Carter, Amy Grant, Faith Hill, Uncle Sam and Wynonna.

 Early in 1999, Thomas produced the track "Precious Wings" with actress/singer Tatyana Ali for the movie The Adventures of Elmo in Grouchland.
 During that year he also produced tracks for Yolanda Adams, Wild Orchid and Vanessa Williams.
 Thomas also produced the song "You're Where I Belong", written by Diane Warren for Trisha Yearwood for the movie Stuart Little.

 2000s

 In early 2000, Thomas wrote and produced the hit song, "I Wanna Be with You," for Mandy Moore.
 The song was featured in the Columbia Pictures film, Center Stage.

 In 2009, Thomas produced the Grammy Award-winning Heather Headley album, Audience of One.

 2010s

 In 2012, Thomas produced the Grammy-nominated band, Forever Jones' album, Musical Revival released April 10, 2012 on EMI Records.
 He also reunited with Headley in 2012 to produce a project in conjunction with her lead role in the stage adaptation of The Body Guard, which opened in the UK, November 2012.
 The Whitney Houston tribute moves from the West End to Broadway in 2014.

 Thomas produced the title track and three additional songs for The Voice finalist Chris Mann's 2012 debut album Roads on Universal Republic.

-In early 2013, Thomas was asked to participate in the reality series Chasing Nashville on Lifetime, which follows seven inspiring artists from West Virginia, Kentucky and North Carolina.